 Q: What clothing and footwear should I wear for Nordic Walking?

 A: You will need flexible soled trainers or walking shoes – ideally waterproof but this is not essential.
 Clothing needs to be suitable for the weather, something you feel comfortable moving in, and it is always a good idea to wear layers.
+In the winter months, a waterproof jacket, mittens and hats are a must.
+If walking after sunset, hi-vis jacket or a vest, and a headtorch are advisable for safety.

 Q: Do I need to bring my own poles?